 He then made his debut at the prestigious “Choregies d’Orange” Festival as Don Bartolo, once again distinguishing himself for this role.

 Confirming his great vocal and stylistic versatility, it is Don Alfonso in “Così fan tutte” by W.A.
-Mozart in Lausanne portraying the famous role of the Neapolitan philosopher with great skill, even in a very transgressive and modern production.
+Mozart in Lausanne portraying the famous role of the Neapolitan philosopher with great skill, even in a very transgressive and modern production, and debuted in the role of Sharpless of “Madama Butterfly” (74th role) at the Puccini Festival.

 He has made numerous recordings of CDs and DVDs for major record labels: EMI, Decca, Sony BMG, Naxos, TDK, Arthaus MUSIK, DYNAMIC.